paulsonkoly/synacor/README.md

 Cracking the synacor challange from [synacor address](https://challenge.synacor.com/).

+## VM

+Run is interrupted on either user input or when a break/watch point is hit.
+Then input is either interpreted by the VM debugger or passed to the running bin as user input.
+No protection is implemented for mixing VM commands with inputs, and invalid VM commands probably just die and kill the VM.

+exit (or ^D)
+: Stops the VM

+regs
+: Prints current registers & IP

+stack
+: Prints current stack

+breaks
+: Prints current break points

+cont
+: Continues to run (without changing existing user input)

+step
+: One step of the VM

+disass [addr] [count] (count decimal)
+: disassembles code or data from addr taking count number of 16 bit words.

+set [addr] [value]
+: writes address with value (0x8000 is r0)

+break [addr]
+: sets breakpoint on addr (hit when IP == addr)

+delete [addr]
+: deletes breakpoint of addr

+jump [addr]
+: writes addr into the IP

 # SPOILER ALERT

 __If you would like to work on this challange yourself, you have stop reading here..__